rdswan/myvnc/README.md

   - New VNCs can be opened with a variety of options including name, site, resolution, and window manager of choice.
     - There are default values for these VNC settings, but the user is able to change them via the GUI
     - Default VNC settings are defined in an included json file called vnc_config.json
-- VNC commands are not executed directly, but rather submitted to LSF.
-Therefore no actual python-vnc-client is required.
+- VNC commands are not executed directly, but rather submitted to LSF via the command line.
+Therefore neither python-vnc-client nor lsf-python-api packages are required.
   - LSF configuration to define the queue, number of cores, and amount of memory to reserve for submission.
 There are default values for these 3 LSF definitions, but the user is able to change them via the GUI
   - This script uses the python LSF API to make calls to an LSF cluster.
   - Default LSF settings are defined in an included json file called lsf_config.json